nmwsharp/recipes/content/post/chili.md

 categories = ["soups"]
 tags = ["ground beef"]
-description = "Great chili for a cold day with football and cornbread"
+description = "Great chili for a cold day with football and cornbread" added_by = "Nick Sharp"
 +++

-2 lbs ground beef (italian sausage works meh too.
-Some of both?
-Chuck roast [will need to cook longer]?)
+# Ingredients

+- 1.5 lbs ground beef
+- 1/2 lbs chorizo sausage (not in casing)
-1 large yellow onion, diced (how fine of a dice is up to you) ~4 cloves garlic, minced
+- 1 large yellow onion, diced
+- 4 cloves garlic, minced
-1 15oz can black beans (strain out ~half the juice)
+- 1 15oz can black beans (strain out ~half the juice)
-1 15oz can kidney beans (strain out ~half the juice)
+- 1 15oz can kidney beans (strain out ~half the juice)
-1 14oz can diced tomatoes  (dump entire can)
+- 1 14oz can diced tomatoes  (dump entire can)
-1 14oz can stewed tomatoes (dump entire can)
+- 1 14oz can stewed tomatoes (dump entire can)
-2 jalapenos, seeded and diced
+- 2 jalapenos, seeded and diced
-1/2 bottle of beer (IPA works great)
+- 1/2 bottle of beer (IPA works great)
-~2 shots whiskey
+- 2 shots whiskey
-~3-4 tblspoon chili powder
+- 3 Tbsp chili powder
-~1+ teaspoons cayenne
+- 1+ teaspoons cayenne
-~1 tblspoon cumin
+- 1 Tbsp cumin
-black pepper
+- black pepper

-I start by browning the meat with half of the chili powder over medium-high heat in batches to give it room to sizzle and get a bunch of crunchy bits in there.
-If using steak, I'll dice it first, and if sausage, I'll remove the casing and break it up by hand.
-Make sure to not crowd the pan, or you'll end up braising the meat in its own juices which, while tasty, isn't as good.
-If you're in a hurry (why are you making chili), just go to town.
-It's not the end of the world.

-Once the meat is browned, I remove it from the pan and start sauteeing the diced onion.

-After a couple minutes, I add the garlic and let that sautee for a very short while (it'll burn fast) before deglazing the pan with a bit of beer and a shot of whiskey.

-Once the beer/whiskey's done its job, re-add the meat, adding the beans, tomatoes, jalapenos, cumin, and the rest of the chili powder.
-Mash up any excessive bits of stewed tomato.

-Once everything's mixed up, I reduce the heat to medium-low and wait for about a half hour before adding in the cayenne, about a half teaspoon at a time, tasting after 10 minutes to see if I'm happy with the heat.
-Once I'm happy with everything, I let it simmer at low heat, covered, for an hour or two before adding the bell peppers.

-After about a half hour, I kill the heat and let the residual take it the rest of the way for about 20 minutes.
-I serve over rice, biscuits, cornbread, or on its own with shredded cheese, a dollop of sour cream, and diced red onion
+Note: I often make a double batch of this recipe, which ends up being about 12 bowls of chili.

+# Directions

+Put a large pot over medium heat with all of the canned ingredients, everything gets added in here as it is ready.

+Brown the meat with some of the chili powder.
+Leave some of the fat in the pan, and use it to saute onions until they are starting to caramelize, adding the garlic with about 5 minutes to go.

+Deglaze the pan with the whiskey and beer, reduce slightly, and add the mixture to the pot.

+Add the remaining spices (but not the jalapenos) to the pot.
+I normally add about 1 tsp of cayenne now, then add more in later to taste.

+Simmer for about 2 hours.
+Keep it just barely boiling and stir every ~20 minutes to ensure nothing sticks to the bottom.

+Add jalapenos.
+Simmer for at least another hour.
+It's chili -- serve it whenever you damn please.